The stories behind our research

 A female student sitting in a wheelchair admires a collection of jewelry on display at the Spencer Museum of Art

-Why can't students with IDD be successful in college?
-At KU, they can
+How can students with IDD be successful in college?
+At KU, they a program makes it possible

 Transition to Postsecondary Education offers students with intellectual and developmental disabilities a college education, with 80% of graduates either in integrated employment or continuing education within 90 days of graduation, compared to 44% nationally in similar college programs.